crose-project/5r/README.md

 #

 # Do all
-ansible-plabook site.yml
+ansible-playbook site.yml

 # Playbooks only for host 'tr'
-ansible-plabook site.yml --limit tr
+ansible-playbook site.yml --limit tr

 # Only play tasks with tag 'autoupdate'
-ansible-plabook site.yml --tags autoupdate
+ansible-playbook site.yml --tags autoupdate

 # Offen
-kdenlive, yoututbe-dl.sh, yoututbe-dl.cr.sh
+kdenlive, youtube-dl.sh, youtube-dl.cr.sh
 auto update

 # Do not forget to set a TL web Admin Password